ralphjsmit/filament/packages/schemas/docs/02-forms/01-overview.md

 import AutoScreenshot from "@components/AutoScreenshot.astro" import UtilityInjection from "@components/UtilityInjection.astro"

+const afterStateUpdatedUtilities = [
+    {
+        name: 'Old state',
+        type: 'mixed',
+        parameter: '$old',
+        description: 'The old value of the field, before it was updated.', },
+    {
+        name: 'Old raw state',
+        type: 'mixed',
+        parameter: '$oldRaw',
+        description: 'The old value of the field, before state casts were applied.', },
+    {
+        name: 'Set function',
+        type: 'Filament\\Schemas\\Components\\Utilities\\Set',
+        parameter: '$set',
+        description: 'A function to set values in the current form data.', },
+]

 ## Overview

 Form field classes can be found in the `Filament\Form\Components` namespace.